RoeiA98/RavensKiller/README.md

 The game has 3 types of raven enemies - Ground Ravens, Fly Ravens and Deadly Fly Ravens.
 Each level of the game requires a different task to complete.
 The game gets progressively harder as you progress through the levels, meaning enemies deal more damage and have more health.
-The game requires accurcy, good timing and a bit of luck.
+In order to beat the game you need accurcy, good timing and a bit of luck.

 This game is my first attemp at creating 2D style games using PyGame.